Semrush Pricing (2026) — Which Plan is Best for You?

 • as a standalone toolkit for SEO Classic users, adding AI visibility functionality that isn’t included with Classic plans by default.

 Pricing for the AI Visibility toolkit starts at $99 per month, per domain.
-For this you get access to AI visibility tracking, prompt research, and brand performance analysis.
+For this you gain access to AI visibility tracking, prompt research, and brand performance analysis.

 Brand perception data in the AI Visibility toolkit